I am...

 In January 2023, the Histiocyte Society published HLH/MAS Consensus Management Efforts, Expert Help Diagnosing and Managing HLH, which curates the most recent consensus-based guidance manuscripts, organized by the HS and/or affiliated organizations and authored by HS experts, to assist with the diagnosis and management of HLH across many different contexts.
 Read more here.

 It is sometimes difficult to establish the diagnosis of hemophagocytic lymphohistiocytosis (HLH), and the combination of the physical symptoms and certain laboratory tests is required.
-A set of diagnostic criteria was recommended by the Histiocyte Society for use in the HLH-2004 research protocol, and this was revised in 2007.
-This includes diagnosis of a specific gene defect and/or the presence of at least five of the following eight criteria: (Note: The understanding of pathology underlying HLH/FHL disease is evolving, and recommended “diagnostic” criteria will be revised in upcoming years.)
+Therefore, the Histiocyte Society recommended a set of diagnostic criteria for use in the HLH-94 research protocol, revised for the HLH-2004 protocol.
+The criteria include diagnosis of a specific gene defect and/or the presence of at least five of the following eight criteria:

-- Increased triglycerides (fat) or decreased fibrinogen (protein necessary for clotting) in the blood.
+• Increased triglycerides (a type of fat in the blood) or decreased fibrinogen (protein necessary for clotting) in the blood

-- Abnormal bone marrow test evidence of hemophagocytosis but not malignancy or other cause.
+• Abnormal bone marrow test evidence of hemophagocytosis

-There are some FHL patients (approximately 30%) with no identified gene defect, so normal genetic test results do not necessarily rule out the diagnosis of FHL.
+After diagnosing HLH, it is important to find any immune-activating triggers, to stop the immune-activating cycle.
+FHL is important to identify as these patients almost always need bone marrow transplantation to survive long term.
+FHL should be suspected, and genetic testing should be performed in infants and young children, those with refractory HLH, and patients with a positive family history of HLH.
+There are some FHL patients (less than 50%) with no identified gene defect, so normal genetic test results do not necessarily rule out the diagnosis of FHL.
 Genetic testing is usually done on blood, although other kinds of tissue samples can be used.
 Once the genetic cause is known, the parents can quickly be tested to confirm that they are carriers for that specific genetic type of FHL.
 Other siblings can also be easily tested, even before birth, once the genetic cause of the disorder in the family is known.
 Even in the event of death, salvaged tissue can be tested to determine if siblings are at risk.

 It is recommended that genetic testing be coordinated through and requested by a referring physician or genetic counselor.
 Test results are generally available in about one month to six weeks.
 The cost of genetic testing is covered by most insurance companies.
 There are several hospitals that provide information and perform genetic testing on a clinical basis, including: